pubnub/pubnub-mcp-server/resources/sdk_docs/unity_files.md

 ### Returns

-Returns PNResult<PNDeleteFileResult>:
+DeleteFile returns PNResult<PNDeleteFileResult>:
-- Result (PNDeleteFileResult)
+- Result (PNDeleteFileResult): empty
 - Status (PNStatus)

-PNDeleteFileResult: empty.
+---

 ## Publish file message

 Publish the uploaded file message to a channel.
-Use if SendFile fails with status.operation === PNPublishFileMessageOperation to resend the file message without re-uploading.
+Called by SendFile after upload.
+Use directly if SendFile fails with status.operation === PNPublishFileMessageOperation to resend the message without re-uploading.

 ### Method(s)